PEST CONTROL CHEMICALS 800-877-7290

 So if you have moth traps out 2 months after the initial treatments and continue to see nothing but adults, its a sure sign that adults are foraging inside.

-Each machine can cover up to 400 sq/ft and they should be placed in any room which has had adult moths active.
+Each machine can cover at least 600 sq/ft and they should be placed in any room which has had adult moths active.
 Common rooms to use these machines would include the kitchen, pantry, living room, garage, attic or great room.

 Each machine should be filled with a can of CLEAR ZONE aerosol which will last 1 month.
 It can be used safely in the home, around the clock, and won’t pose a hazard to people or pets.
 The small release of pyrethrin will kill off all adults and in turn, assure that none are able to mate and lay eggs.